 Lately, I’ve learned a lot about healing.
-Someone I love has been in recovery from a substance use disorder for several months now, and I’m so grateful that he’s getting better.
+Someone I love has been in recovery from a substance use disorder, and I’m so grateful that he’s getting better.
 But his struggle with addiction has stirred so much anxiety, stress, and fear in me.
 I want him to be happy and healthy.
 I want to be supportive and loving and help him navigate this journey.

 At times, it’s been like an emotional roller coaster.
 But I soon realized that in order to be strong and supportive for my loved one, I needed to be the best version of myself possible.
 That meant self-care needed to become a priority.
 In order to take care of him, I had to really take care of me.